-The United States has ongoing concerns regarding the operation of the U.S.-EU husked rice agreement, which has been in effect since 2005.
-Discussions on this subject with the European Commission have focused on the annual increase in the import reference volume and the longer-term operation of the tariff adjustment mechanism set out in the agreement.
+Basmati) imported by the EU, and is adjusted every six months.
+Discussions on this subject with the European Commission (the Commission) have focused on the annual increase in the import reference volume and the longer-term operation of the tariff adjustment mechanism set out in the agreement.
 The United States has sought a significant increase in the import reference quantity in the husked rice agreement.
-The longer term U.S. objective is to obtain consistent market access for U.S. brown rice at a tariff well below the bound tariff, the tariff rate that generally cannot be exceeded under WTO rules, of €65 per ton.
+The longer term U.S. objective is to obtain consistent market access for U.S. brown rice at a tariff well below the WTO-bound tariff of €55 per ton.